 - The Nova Scotia Archivist has a 5 year term to complete digitalization.
-Upon completion, the term reverts back to 3 years. - The Newfoundland and Labrador Archivist term is 3 years. - The Purpose of the Archives Committee is to preserve the history of A.A. in Area 82. - Area 82 consists of 2 Archives Committees; one in Newfoundland and Labrador and one in Nova Scotia. - The committee maintains records, memorabilia, and other items from our past so that we, as a fellowship, remember our history, growth, successes and failures. - Archives can help our A.A. members better understand issues we may be currently considering, because the issues may have come up before and we can learn from our past experiences. - The committee also maintains records of District and group histories, enabling any group or member to learn more about a group or district. - The committee gathers items of historical value to A.A. in Area 82, and preserves, catalogues, and stores these items so they will not deteriorate over time. - The Archivist will attend the Service Weekend and Assembly in their respective province with a display from the Archives, readily available to all A.A. members to view. - The D.C.M. in the district from which the Archivist is a member is automatically the Alternate Archivist.
+Upon completion, the term reverts back to 3 years.
+The Newfoundland and Labrador Archivist term is 3 years. - The Purpose of the Archives Committee is to preserve the history of A.A. in Area 82. - Area 82 consists of 2 Archives Committees; one in Newfoundland and Labrador and one in Nova Scotia consisting of D.C.M.s from respective provinces. - The committee maintains records, memorabilia, and other items from our past so that we, as a fellowship, remember our history, growth, successes and failures. - Archives can help our A.A. members better understand issues we may be currently considering, because the issues may have come up before and we can learn from our past experiences. - The committee also maintains records of District and group histories, enabling any group or member to learn more about a group or district. - The committee gathers items of historical value to A.A. in Area 82, and preserves, catalogues, and stores these items so they will not deteriorate over time. - The Archivist will attend the Service Weekend and Assembly in their respective province with a display from the Archives, readily available to all A.A. members to view. - The Archivist is responsible to give their report at the Archivist meeting held before the regular Friday night meeting at Service Weekends. - The D.C.M. in the district from which the Archivist is a member is automatically the Alternate Archivist.